STOP THE PRESSES! Scott McLaughlin wins at St Petersburg, the first Indy Car race for 2022!

 For owner/drivers testing their own race car, you can absolutely set up your suspension in the workshop with a balance for understeer/oversteer that is close to what you want.
 You also design the anti-roll bars with enough adjustment so you can fine tune the balance in a couple of sessions at the track.

 The driver can’t really assess the grip unless they are doing a back-to-back test of something.

 The driver’s sole focus in initial testing should be on balance, but grip still influences how the driver feels about the car.

 In the first test of the new Mustang, compared to the previous year’s Ford Falcon, they were gaining more aero and subsequently the car felt good.
 In 2020, the rules mandated less aero.
 The reduced grip could have been an issue for Scott.
 Hence his indecision about the balance.

-Check out our online vehicle dynamics training for racing drivers:
+Check out our car control and vehicle dynamics training for racing drivers:

 "The Physics of Race Car Handling for Drivers"

 Learn exactly what you are feeling and responding to as a racing driver.